dynohub/how-bicycle-racing-works/README.md

 	* Use the black arrows to point to what is being talking about.
 	* This shouldn't be too hard!
 	* For a video version, switch to git lfs (large file storage)
-* draft rough pseudocode for bike racing simulator and include with github bike racing graphic repo
-	* (Maybe some programmer out there will be interested in picking it up with you)
-	* find your previous notes on a bike-racing simulator game
-		* Possibly, I never wrote this down?
-I can't find notes about it anywhere
-	* look through unicode characters and see if there's one that would be a good top-down bike raceer
 * Consider redoing it in a clean all-vector style with Futura type
 	* People might like that more